phper-chen/graphql_demo_in_koa2/README.md

 # graphqlTest
-firstly npm i
+Firstly npm i

-secondly open a ide of graphql by visiting ur site localhost:3344/graphiql
+Secondly open a ide of graphql by visiting ur site localhost:3344/graphiql

-then we can insert some data with the ide by making mutation
+Then we can insert some data with the ide by making mutation

-step one:
+Step one:

             mutation{
               infoSave(